Child Protective Services Caseworker

 In the US, state law dictates how child protective services agencies are set up.
 There are two primary methods for this.
 One way is for the state government to operate one statewide program.
 The other is for the state to delegate the responsibility for child protection to counties, while the state government maintains an oversight role.
 In either scheme, the hiring process is similar.
 The biggest difference is whether child protective services staff work for the state or for a county.

 Child welfare agencies generally follow the normal government hiring process with some additional steps.
 Many agencies administer personality tests to applicants for the purpose of hiring a workforce that will stay.
-Child protective services positions tend to have very high turnover.
+Child protective services positions tend to have a very high turnover.
 Agencies also run background checks against their own systems to ensure people they intend to hire have not been found to have abused or neglected a child.
 This is in addition to criminal background checks.

 Caseworkers are hired and supervised by child protective services supervisors.
 In larger jurisdictions, supervisors may have diminished roles in the hiring process.
-Given the high turnover in protective services, hiring managers would spend an inordinate amount of time hiring such that they could not effectively perform other management tasks like consulting on cases, developing staff and balancing workloads.
+Given the high turnover in protective services, managers would spend an inordinate amount of time hiring such that they could not effectively perform other management tasks like consulting on cases, developing staff and balancing workloads.
 Supervisors often have vacant positions in their units.
 Many jurisdictions have caseworker job postings advertised all the time.

 The Education and Experience You'll Need